If you work in an office, you're likely familiar with the energy bill shock that can come your way. But it doesn't have to be this way!

 Office energy waste is a big problem, and it’s easy to contribute to it.
 Draughts are a common cause of energy waste and are the number one cause of air pollution in the workplace.
 Make sure to close all the windows and doors when you’re not using them, and air your room regularly.
 Check for cold spots in your office and fix them with warmer furniture or blankets.
 Invest in an air purifier to reduce the number of pollutants in the air.
 By following these simple steps, you can save energy and reduce your carbon footprint in the office.

 Winter is a time of year when energy consumption typically goes up, especially when it comes to heating.
 To save energy and money this winter, follow these simple steps:

-- Make sure you’re using the right heating unit for your space.
+- Make sure you’re using the right heating unit or boiler for your space.

 - Keep your heating unit clean and free of any obstructions.

 - Adjust the thermostat to save energy during colder months.

 This summer, make energy efficiency a top priority in your office.
 By following these simple steps, you can save energy and keep your office cool during hot weather.
 First, if you’re uncomfortable in hot weather, turn to air conditioning to save energy.
 Second, keep your office cool by scheduling cooling breaks during the day or evening.
 Third, try using a programmable thermostat for automatic adjustment of temperatures without having to leave your desk.
 Fourth, use natural light and ventilation when possible to minimize the use of AC.
 Finally, be sure to monitor energy usage and make adjustments as needed.

 4. Turn things off in the office